sindresorhus/eslint-plugin-unicorn/docs/rules/no-fn-reference-in-iterator.md

-# Prevents passing a function directly to iterator methods
+# Prevents passing a function reference directly to iterator methods

 Suppose you have a `unicorn` module: